sharkmoos/paddingOracle/README.md

 # Inroducing the Padding Oracle Attack

 Simply put, the padding oracle attack (or oracle padding attack) is an attack on the way in which CBC works.
 CBC (cipher block chaining) is a mode of operation used by some block ciphers, and was created in 1976.
-In CBC mode, each block of plaintext is XORed with the previous block of cipher text after being encrypted.
+In CBC mode, each block of plaintext is XORed with the previous block of cipher text before being encrypted.
 The first block is XORed with an IV (initialization vector).

 ![CBC Mode](/images/cbc2.png)